 Jesus says: "Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid" (John 14:27).
 It is important to remember and it is pure grace to take comfort in the fact that God is for us and He will sustain us through all things.
 The peace Christ gives us always (even in difficult or uncertain times) is a certain kind of peace that comes only through His mercy toward us, and salvation by means of His death and resurrection!
 This is a kind of peace that neither the world, illness, or any other situation can take away from us since Christ Himself is the one who gives it.
 Take comfort that God will continue to give us this day our daily bread and will deliver us.

-Below are some resources you may find helpful as we go forward.
-There are links to Synodical and District resources as well as some of our local LCMS congregations who have the ability to live stream their worship services and post their sermons online.
+Below are some resources you may find helpful.
+They are links to some of our local LCMS congregations who have the ability to live stream their worship services and post their sermons online.
 Please take advantage of these resources especially if you are unable to attend worship at St. Matthew.